cassiorsfreitas/blog/_posts/communication-over-the-web.md

 ## Introduction

-These days, my wife has asked me specific questions about the API topic.
-She threw on the table a bunch of random letters that were on her mind: SOAP, REST, JSON, XML, Interoperability... wait, wait!
-"Intero" what?
-Yeah, she is going deep in her studies.
-But this is a subject for another article.
-Let's talk about **communication between applications over the internet**.
+Lately, my wife's delving into some intricate API questions, tossing around a jumble of tech terms: SOAP, REST, JSON, XML, and something about "Intero" - wait, what's that?
+She's really digging deep into her studies.
+But that's a story for another time.
+Let's zone in on **communication between applications over the internet**.

-First of all, interoperability is a fancy way for a system to say: hey, I'm able to communicate with other systems transparently and without paying royalties to anyone.
-Though it may seem like a new word, it has been discussed since the late 2000s that whenever there was a need to talk about properties that allow the unrestricted sharing of resources between different applications.
-And whoever thinks that this term is restricted to IT system is wrong.
+Interoperability, in simple terms, means a system's knack for seamless communication with other systems, sans any royalties or complexities.
+While it might sound new, it's been on the tech radar since the late 2000s, whenever the need arose to discuss features enabling unhindered resource sharing among various applications.
+And here's the kicker: this term isn't limited to just IT systems.

-However, bringing the term to the technology environment side, from this capacity and the growth of open standard projects different languages, systems and companies can integrate and develop a direct line of communication between them.
-I mean, since 'interoperability' has become widespread, the management of data transfers has improved significantly.
+In the tech sphere, leveraging this capability and the proliferation of open standard projects has allowed diverse languages, systems, and companies to connect and establish direct communication channels.
+With 'interoperability' in the picture, the management of data transfers has seen a significant uptick in efficiency.

 ## Protocols

-Before we talk about communication mechanisms, we need to discuss communication protocols like HTTP or FTP and the various piece of details that complicate the head of a beginner in Web programming.
-Keep in mind the web communication also involves sockets, processes, buffers, clients, servers, and other subtopics that would give an entire article about each one.
-But for now, let's look at just one of the TCP/IP layers: application layer.
+Before diving into communication mechanisms, let's untangle the web of communication protocols such as HTTP or FTP.
+For beginners in web programming, these intricacies can often confound.
+Web communication isn't just about protocols; it encompasses sockets, processes, buffers, clients, servers, and an array of subtopics, each worthy of an entire article.

+For the moment, let's narrow our focus to just one slice of the TCP/IP layers: the application layer.

 ![TCPIP layers and protocols -fullwidth](images/post10/image1.png)

-The application layer is not an application.
-Instead, it is a component within an application that controls the communication method to other devices.
-It is an abstraction layer service that masks the rest of the application from the transmission process.
+Contrary to its name, the application layer isn't an application itself.
+Rather, it's a vital component nestled within an application, overseeing communication with other devices.
+Functioning as an abstraction layer service, it shields the inner workings of the application, masking the intricacies of the transmission process.
 <br>
 - Ensures that the receiving device is identified, reachable and ready to accept data;